PC Music Have Hit America and This Is How Their First Show Went Down

 GFOTY / Photos by Brittany Sowacke

 The corollary to this is pop music, where, as the template has increasingly shifted toward a singer performing over glossy electronic or hip-hop production, the spectacle onstage tends to outweigh the spectacle of musicianship.
 If you go to a Beyoncé show, the only visible person making music is Beyoncé herself, singing, but the show is more elaborate and entertaining than any display of instrumental virtuosity could possibly be.
 There's no reason, from a musical standpoint, why a Beyoncé concert and an electronic show should be that different if both basically boil down to music being played out of a laptop somewhere.
 We're used to, at this point, dissociating our pop stars as avatars from the music coming out of the speakers.
 One of the most popular pop acts in the world is a Japanese hologram, simply because the idea of a figure tied to the music is more important than the actual figure.
-PC Music, the poppy, experimental, and divisive British dance music collective, are interested in playing with this tension, and last night, in the SXSW showcase that doubled as their grandest arrival on US shores yet, they did so in a way that got my attention.
+And PC Music - the poppy, experimental, and divisive British dance music collective - are interested in playing with this tension.
+Last night, in the SXSW showcase that doubled as their grandest arrival on US shores yet, they did so in a way that got my attention.

 Without the burden of history that comes with decades of raving and the snobs that come with that, American audiences have the freedom to giddily embrace the over-the-top weirdness of PC Music with the pure, unironic joy it deserves.
 And make no mistake, those slippery sounds—the massive crashes of jarring basslines and bleeps of Skype conversations and flutter of bubbly, hyperfeminine vocals—translate to pure joy.
 Dancing to A.G.
 Cook as he plays his How To Dress Well remix that never quite drops, or, better yet, as he plays the fucking piano to lead into a thunderous, dance-y spaz-out, is what it means to rave in 2015.
 The pleasure was unmediated—although probably not entirely unmedicated.
 At one point, getting water, I had a conversation with the most excited person I've met all week.
 He told me, in a Molly-fueled burst of enthusiasm, about the earlier part of the night: “One guy was so weird that nobody knew what to do!”